d-zo/SimpleScriptGenerator/README.md

 `Datei->Speichern` and the current project can be exported to a code file (as defined in `vorlagenlogik.json`) by `Datei->Exportieren`.

-SimpleScriptGenerator automatically reads values as soon as the focus leaves the entry (no need to press the `Enter`-key).
+SimpleScriptGenerator automatically reads values as soon as the focus leaves the input field (no need to press the `Enter`-key).
 Before updating a value in the structure, the format is checked based on the default or previously accepted entry.